stephband/midi/README.md

 The frequency value of A4 that is used in converting MIDI numbers to frequency values and vice versa.
 It is <code>440</code> by default.

+## MIDI properties

+### .request

+A promise.
+Where MIDI is supported, the library requests access to the browser's midi API as soon as it loads. <code>MIDI.request</code> is the promise returned by <code>navigator.requestMIDIAcess()</code>, or where MIDI is not supported,
+<code>MIDI.request</code> is a rejected promise.

+    MIDI.request
+    .then(function(midi) {
+        // Do something with midi object
+    })
+    .catch(function(error) {
+        // Alert the user they don't have MIDI
+    });

+Note that using the MIDI library you don't really need to touch the midi object.
+MIDI functions are available before the promise is resolved.
+For example, calling <code>MIDI.on(query, fn)</code> before this time will bind to incoming MIDI events when <code>MIDI.request</code> is resolved.